SIPupstreamDesign/ChOWDER/AboutThisBranch.md

   http://ChOWDER_SERVER_ADDRESS:8080/itowns.html
 ```

 Then the following screen will be displayed.
-Enter the `APIUser`'s password in the text box and press the blue button on the right side.
+Enter the `APIUser`'s password in the text box and press the blue button on the right side to log-in.
 ![alt](./images/GISController_login.png)

 ## Operate GIS data